mat-cad/random_forests_estudiants/instruccions.md

 1. Go to Settings -> Collaborators and invite the team mates with at least "Write" role

-Now each team member downloads the repository files somewhere in the file system, in such a way that the directory where they are copied is subject to version control and becomes connected to the Github repository
+Now each team member downloads the repository files somewhere in the file system, in such a way that the directory where they are copied is subject to version control and becomes connected to the Github repository.
+This is *cloning* the repository:

 ```
 $ cd ~/Documents/POO/